mdaashir/KatomaranPSGHackathon_22PT17/scripts/README.md

 # Scripts

-Utility scripts for development, deployment, and maintenance of the Face Recognition Platform.
+Utility scripts for development, deployment, and maintenance of the Face Recognition Platform (2025).

 ## Categories